-Seek out people who produce work in a slightly different field to yours.
-Don't be afraid of this, because you could find there's something you do that they don't.
+It's not about staying in your lane: seek out people who produce work in a slightly different field to yours.
+Don't be afraid of this, because there will almost certainly be things you do that they don't.
 Which means you could both be a great fit for future projects together.

 07. Seek out creative clusters

-It's a great way to meet friends there and do a bit of networking (chatter, banter, who's doing what and to whom).
-Every area has these clusters - usually found near creative studios or branches of All Saints.
+Meet friends there and do a bit of networking (chatter, banter, who's doing what and with whom).
+Every area has these clusters, you just need to find one near you.

 08. Hit the pub

-At the end of a conference, event or road show, people usually swarm out of the auditorium at a rate of knots to race for trains or to beat the rush hour.
-Critically this is where most of the event bonding and networking happens as there'll always be a few who want to 'go for one' in the local pub.
+At the end of a conference, event or road show, a load of attendees usually swarm out of the auditorium at a rate of knots to race for trains or to beat the rush hour.
+Critically, this is when most of the bonding and networking happens, as there'll always be a few who want to 'go for a quick pint' in the local pub.

-Usually these are genuinely passionate and interesting creative folk (and you might find some speakers/event people will tag along as well).
-Keep your ears primed for chatter about a trip to the pub afterwards and pop along because it's a great way of extending a creative network.
+Usually these are genuinely passionate and interesting creative folk (and you might find some speakers/event organisers will tag along as well).
+Keep your ears primed for chatter about any after-event happenings and pop along, because it's a great way of extending your creative network.

-Of course we advise you to drink responsibly and remind you that waking up in a hedgerow, public park or in a different county is an indicator that your networking has become a little counterproductive.
+Of course we advise you to drink responsibly and remind you that waking up in a hedgerow, public park or in a different county is an indicator that your networking efforts have become a little counterproductive.